 - Ignite your fireworks outdoors on a paved surface, away from grass, trees and other vegetation

 - Never shoot fireworks from a metal or glass container

-With the drought conditions and water restrictions, people are encouraged to view firework shows rather than create their own display.
-For additional information please call (919) 352-4001.
+Hot, dry, and humid weather makes fireworks especially dangerous this time of year!
+Residents are encouraged to view firework shows held by professionals, rather than create their own display.
+For additional information please call (919) 362-4001.